Are you ready for an easy and fun way to teach left versus right hand with stickers?

 Please see this post for more details of the set up process.

-How to learn left versus right with stickers and felt hands
+How to teach left versus right hand with stickers activity

 - Trace each pair of hands 10 times (10 x 10 = 100 fingers!)